GianfrancoAntenucci/GianfrancoAntenucci/README.md

 # 👋 Hello there, welcome to my GitHub page!
 I'm Gianfranco, a dedicated Web Developer with a passion for continuous learning and problem-solving.
-My skill set includes HTML, CSS, JavaScript, Python, Bootstrap, SQL, React, Django.
-I transitioned into software development through a Level 4 Full Stack Web Development Bootcamp at Step8Up Academy, where I gained hands-on experience in building modern, responsive and user-friendly web applications.
+My skill set includes HTML, CSS, JavaScript, Python, Bootstrap, SQL, React, Node.js, Tailwind CSS, etc.
 I'm excited to bring my skills and enthusiasm to new challenges in the tech industry.

 ### Full-Stack Developer | Lifelong Learner | Tech Enthusiast